Blasio Vincent Ndale Esau Oriedo: Professional life

-Throughout his career he was tenured at the Ministry of Health and Housing, Nairobi, Kenya, and the Nairobi-based Division of Insect-Borne Diseases at Medical Research Laboratory under the auspices of the British Colonial Medical Services.
-The inception of his epidemiological vocation dates to 1950 after he attained a diploma in public health and preventive medicine (DPH)from the Royal Institute of Medicine & Public Health.
-At that same period, at the age nineteen, he became the youngest native person in the East and Central African region to autonomously engage in active interdisciplinary medical research in epidemiology and parasitology.
-After an efficacious completion of a London (Britain) administered board certification exams and licensure, he was actualized in 1951 to the rank of a senior (principal) public health officer under the auspices of the Ministry of Health and Housing, Nairobi, Kenya.
-Thus, becoming the first and the only native person, du jour, to hold such commission across the British East Africa Colony and Protectorate.
+Throughout his career he worked at the Ministry of Health and Housing, Nairobi, Kenya, and the Nairobi-based Division of Insect-Borne Diseases at Medical Research Laboratory under the auspices of the British Colonial Medical Services.
+In 1950, he attained a diploma in public health and preventive medicine (DPH) from the Royal Institute of Medicine & Public Health.
+At the age nineteen, he became the youngest native person in the East and Central African region to autonomously engage in active interdisciplinary medical research in epidemiology and parasitology.
+After completion of board certification exams and licensure, he was actualized in 1951 to the rank of a senior (principal) public health officer under the Ministry of Health and Housing, Nairobi, Kenya.
+He became the first and the only native person, to hold such commission across the British East Africa Colony and Protectorate.
 He was later to become the first native East African epidemiologist in the field of tropical medicine and infectious diseases.
-He served as an epidemiologist in dual capacity under the aegis of the Colonial Medical Services and the Ministry of Health and Housing in the colonial and post-colonial Kenya.
-His consummate and pioneering parasitological epidemiology and medical research, and epidemiological mapping of pestilences and preventive modalities in the field of tropical medicine and insect-borne infectious diseases in East and Central African have received global acclaim and application.
-Antecedently, his interdisciplinary medical acumen; dedication to public service; selflessness; and ability to connect with local African villagers helped stem disease-epidemic outbreaks and save thousands of native lives; and to improve the quality of living across the East and Central African region and the Sudan.
-Mournfully, historiography focuses on either the European doctors or the non-white subordinates of the various African Colonial Medical Services, whereas non-white personnel, such as Dr. BV Oriedo who worked contemporaneously in higher status positions, have received very little attention or no acknowledgement.

-In 1950 he was selected to lead a handful of medical students from Kenya to attend the Conference of the World Health Organization on Malaria at Kampala, Uganda.
+He served as an epidemiologist in dual capacity under the Colonial Medical Services and the Ministry of Health and Housing in the colonial and post-colonial Kenya.